 “Am I going to regret not taking one measly morning or two a week to stay at home with him, cook a complicated and involved breakfast, read together, and maybe listen to music with him?”

 Good parenting beyond what the books say

-I’m doing so many things right.
+I’m doing so many things right as this time flies by.
 Excellently good, in fact.